Whaoo/JS_ING2/README.md

 # Java Script Project
 Project of fourth year students in engineering school.

-Project aiming at creating a dataloader which gives a set of equiprobable data, apply the Khi² / Chi² and then apply a PCA
+Project aiming at creating a dataloader which gives a set of equiprobable data, apply the Khi² / Chi² and then applying a PCA.

 # Authors (A to Z)